nirrozenbaum/gateway-api-inference-extension/site-src/guides/index.md

    ```

 #### CPU-Based Model Server

+   For this setup, we use approximately 9.5GB of memory and 12 CPUs for each replica.
+   While it is possible to deploy the model server with less resources, this is not recommended.
+   For example, in our tests, loading the model using 8GB of memory and 1 CPU was possible but took almost 3.5 minutes and inference requests took unreasonable time.
+   In general, there is a tradeoff between the memory and CPU we allocate to our pods and the performance.
+The more memory and CPU we allocate the better performance we can get.
+   After running multiple configurations of these values we decided in this sample to use 9.5GB of memory and 12 CPUs for each replica, which gives reasonable response times.
+You can increase those numbers and potentially may even get better response times.
+   For modifying the allocated resources, adjust the numbers in `./config/manifests/vllm/cpu-deployment.yaml` as needed.

    Deploy a sample vLLM deployment with the proper protocol to work with the LLM Instance Gateway.
    ```bash